Services Offered

 Referrals,

-Community Supports, and Community Resources
+and Community Resources

 Methadone is a medication used to treat Opioid Use Disorder (OUD).
 Methadone, a long-acting opioid agonist, reduces opioid craving and withdrawal and blunts or blocks the effects of opioids.
 Taken daily, it is available in liquid, powder and diskettes forms.
 Patients taking methadone to treat OUD must receive the medication under the supervision of a practitioner.
 After a period of stability (based on progress and proven, consistent compliance with the medication dosage), patients may be allowed to take methadone at home between program visits.
 The length of time a person receives methadone treatment varies.
 Methadone is safe and effective, when taken as prescribed.
 Methadone medication is specifically tailored for the individual patient (and doses are often adjusted and readjusted).